neillytan/NLP-Project/README.md

 2. Create a conda environment: `conda env create -q -n nlp-project --file environment.yml`
 3. Activate the environment: `conda activate nlp-project`
 4. Run the jupyter notebook demo: `jupyter notebook demo.ipynb` --> *See note below*
-5. Once you have opened the notebook, replace the `input` variable with your own text file/ input corpus.
+5. Once you have opened the notebook, replace the `input` variable with your own text file.
 Then, input your desired output word length in the variable `seq_length` for the gready decoder.

 **Note:** We are working to export the Jupyter notebook into separate modules.
 These instructions will change in the upcoming week.